Vagner-sr/customer_clustering/README.md

-# Customer Clustering for Discount Coupon Distribution Project
+# Customer Clustering Distribution Project

 This project aims to cluster customers into different groups to enable the company to treat them according to their specific profiles.
-This will allow for the customization of marketing strategies, such as targeted discount coupon distribution, to increase customer satisfaction and optimize sales.
+This will allow for the customization of marketing strategies to increase customer satisfaction and optimize sales.

 ## About the Project